Dissonant Editions

 1st July

-I have a friend who very obviously has a form of Asperger's Syndrome.
+I have a friend who very obviously has a distressing form of Asperger's Syndrome.
 He has been in the local Dickensian asylum for the past 14 years, sometimes under lock and key and abused by the unpleasant misnamed 'nurses', having been diagnosed with Paranoid Schizophrenia.
 He has suffered from Electro-Convulsive 'Therapy' and been given strong neuroleptic drugs (and more drugs to alleviate the 'side-effects' (i.e. main effects) of the neuroleptics, which have turned him into a fleshy pudding.
 Nevertheless, amazingly, he has never lost his dry sense of humour.
 He is one of the sanest people I have ever met.
 But I can no longer go and visit him: I get far too upset by the Downpatrick Asylum (now rejoicing under the title of 'Health Park' !), and I have tired of complaining about his treatment.
 His rich father and the usual complaisant psychiatrist had him committed: a common story in the British Isles where nurture is considered bothersome.

 2nd July